INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/14 - Runtime/14 - Runtime.md

 3. We turn the mark bit to true (1) for each object we can reach
 > This process can obviously be done while the program is running

 Now that our objects are marked, we need to do something with the ones that we could not reach.
-Two algorithms exists (bellow), but they do share this same mark phase.
+Two algorithms exists (below), but they do share this same mark phase.

 #### Mark & Sweep